Running Tor Browser as a Proxy on macOS

 These steps describe a way that you can easily get your Chrome browser to talk to the Tor network using the Tor Browser as a proxy.
 It assumes you have downloaded and installed Chrome, the Tor Browser and Hunchly.

 1. Shut down Chrome (right-click in Dock, and select Quit).
+Make sure that Chrome is not running at all.

 3. Open Terminal found in Applications->Utilities->Terminal